shahidhk/kubeformation-hasura/microservices/ui/app/src/staticContent/Gke/Steps.md

 ---

-## Step 4 - Create K8s Persistent Volumes
+## Step 4 - Create k8s persistent volumes

 If the cluster spec also contains volumes, along with underlying disks, the Kubernetes PV & PVC objects also have to be created, so that the disks can be